 |Section 2.
 Overview of my learning experience in teaching/learning (400 words max)

 |In this paragraph, you should concisely explain the context of your teaching, and the breadth and depth of your teaching roles and experiences.

-I have always been interested in teaching, inspired by great teachers at school and university, and did some peer coaching when I was an undergraduate.
+I have always been interested in teaching, inspired by great teachers at school and university, and did some peer mentoring when I was an undergraduate.
 So when I became a PhD student, I was keen to become a tutor in [my discipline].
 I have been teaching second year students from ANU for one year, across two courses.
 My main teaching role is in small-group teaching about specific knowledge/skills that complement the course lectures.
 I also have to mark the main assignment.
 I participated in the Principles of Tutoring and Demonstrating course last year, and have been attending the Tutor Cafe since then.
 These developmental opportunities have helped me to think more deeply about how I help students.

 |Section 3.
 My philosophy of teaching and learning (400 words max)

 |In this paragraph, you should concisely explain what motivates and drives you as a teacher.
 You might find it appropriate to refer to some of the Professional Values here.